A discrete framework for the interpolation of Banach spaces: Introduction

 The $\ell^q$-interpolation method is formally defined for couples of Banach spaces that are equipped with an isometric embedding $J:X \to E$ into some Banach function space $E$.
 The idea behind this is that one can make sense of expressions like $\norm{(\sum_j|x_j|^q)^{1/q}}_{X}$ through the embedding $J$.
 In this setting $\ell^q$-interpolation is, loosely speaking, obtained by modifying the discrete mean method for real interpolation by Lions and Peetre \cite{LP64}, moving the $\ell^q$-sequence space from ``the outside'' to ``the inside''.

 Our interest in the $\ell^q$-interpolation method comes from trace theory for parabolic boundary value problems.
-It is a classical application of interpolation theory that in the maximal regularity approach to evolution equations the space of initial values is given as a real interpolation space, which in the concrete case of maximal $L^p$-$L^q$-regularity for parabolic boundary value problems can be described as a Besov space.
-The treatment of boundary values gets quite involved on the function space theoretic side in the case that $p \neq q$ (see e.g.\ \cite{DHP07,HL19,Li17b,LV20,PS16,Wei02}), which is a case that is of crucial importance as has become apparent through recent advances in the maximal $L^p$-$L^q$-regularity approach to quasi-linear PDEs based on a novel systematic approach in critical spaces \cite{AV20a,AV20b,PW18,PSW18}.
-For e.g.\ the heat equation with Dirichlet boundary condition on a domain $\Dom$ in $\R^d$ and an interval $J=(0,T)$, the boundary value has to be in the intersection space
+It is a classical application of interpolation theory that in the maximal regularity approach to evolution equations, the space of initial values is given as a real interpolation space.
+In the concrete case of maximal $L^p$-$L^q$-regularity for parabolic boundary value problems, this real interpolation space can be identified as Besov space.
+The treatment of boundary values gets quite involved on the function space theoretic side in the case that $p \neq q$ (see e.g.\ \cite{DHP07,HL19,Li17b,LV20,PS16,Wei02}), which is a case that is of crucial importance, as has become apparent through recent advances in the maximal $L^p$-$L^q$-regularity approach to quasi-linear PDEs based on a novel systematic approach in critical spaces \cite{AV20a,AV20b,HNVW23, PW18,PSW18}.
+For e.g.\ the heat equation with Dirichlet boundary condition on a domain $\Dom$ in $\R^d$ and an time interval $J=(0,T)$, the boundary value has to be in the intersection space

 The appearances of Triebel-Lizorkin spaces suggest a connection between $\ell^q$-interpolation and the space of boundary values in analogy to the treatment of initial values.